codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

 ### Overview

-Today you will add the functionality for the user to add a book on the front end.
+Today you will add the functionality for the user to add and delete a book on the front end.
 That book will be sent to the server where it will be saved into the database and then returned to the front end and displayed in the list of favorite books.
+You will then be able to delete that book and have it instantly removed from the front end.

 ### Time Estimate